AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

   >>>  r.simulate(variableStep=True)
   # Intervals will vary according to CVODE step size

-To use basic 4th-order Runge-Kutta integrator (rk4), call :meth:`~RoadRunner.setIntegrator()`:
+To use basic 4th-order Runge-Kutta integrator ('rk4'), call :meth:`~RoadRunner.setIntegrator()`:

   >>>  r.setIntegrator('rk4')

 Runge-Kutta always uses a fixed step size, and does not support events.
-The same goes for Runge-Kutta-Fehlberg Method (rkf45) as well as our stochastic integrator (gillespie).
+RoadRunner supports Runge-Kutta-Fehlberg Method ('rkf45') as well as a stochastic integrator based on Gillespie algorithm ('gilliespie').

 Some integrators, such as CVODE, have parameters which can be set by the user.
-To see a list of these settings, use :meth:`~roadrunner.Solver.getSettings()`:
+To see a list of these settings, use :meth:`~roadrunner.Solver.getSettings()` on an integrator instance:

   >>>  r.getIntegrator().getSettings()
   ('relative_tolerance',